Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-In this section, we present our main results.
-We will derive a robustness condition for quantum classifiers with the QHT formalism, which provides a provable guarantee for the outcome of a computation being unaffected by the worst-case input noise or perturbation under a given set of constraints.
-In the regime where the most likely class is measured with probability lower bounded by $p_A > 1/2$ and the runner up class is not more likely than $p_B = 1-p_A$, we prove tightness of the robustness bound, hence demonstrating that the QHT condition is at least partially optimal.
-The QHT robustness condition, in its full generality, has an implicit form in terms of the type-II error probabilities of the Helstrom measurement.
-We simplify this condition and derive its explicit forms in terms of the trace distance between benign and adversarial inputs.
-In the scenarios of both input being pure states, the explicit bound is equivalent to the implicit bound, and is hence provably tight when $p_A+p_B=1$.
-In the scenarios of pure benign and mixed adversarial inputs, the explicit robustness bound occurs to be weaker.
+In the following, we will derive a robustness condition for quantum classifiers with the QHT formalism, which provides a provable guarantee for the outcome of a computation being unaffected by the worst-case input noise or perturbation under a given set of constraints.
+In the regime where the most likely class is measured with probability lower bounded by $p_{\mathrm{A}} > 1/2$ and the runner up class is less likely than $p_{\mathrm{B}} = 1-p_{\mathrm{A}}$, we prove tightness of the robustness bound, hence demonstrating that the QHT condition is at least partially optimal.
+The QHT robustness condition, in its full generality, has an SDP formulation in terms of the {optimal} type-II error probabilities.
+We then simplify this condition and derive closed form solutions in terms of Uhlmann fidelity, Bures metric and trace distance between benign and adversarial inputs.
+The closed form solutions in terms of fidelity and Bures metric are shown to be sufficient and necessary for general states and in the same regime where the SDP formulation is proven to be tight.
+In the case of trace distance, this can be claimed for pure states, while the bound for mixed states occurs to be weaker.
 These results stemming from QHT considerations are then contrasted and compared with an alternative approach which directly applies H\"older duality to trace distances to obtain a sufficient robustness condition.
+The different robustness bounds and robustness conditions are summarized in Table~\ref{table: results}.